Menu

 A single-ended power tube requires a non-shunted tombstone and is powered up from one end of the tube only.
 The other end’s unpowered.
 A double-ended tube requires shunted tombstones.
 With line power to one tombstone and neutral to the other.

-Do You Replace Tombstones with LED Tube Lights?
+Do You Need to Replace Tombstones with LED Tube Lights?

 No, but if you are using Type B tubes, you will need to rewire them to accept AC power and not fluorescent ballast power.